wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 **Explanation:**

-[As previously explained in this page](#mempool-policy-is-censorship), filters (policy rules) hinders transactions undesirable by noderunners (each node runner decides for themselves their own policy) from being relayed by nodes into a block.
+[As previously explained](#mempool-policy-is-censorship), filters (policy rules) hinders transactions undesirable by noderunners (each node runner decides for themselves their own policy) from being relayed by nodes into a block.
 For example, Bitcoin Core **does not relay by default transactions weighing more than 100,000 vbytes, or those paying less than 1 sat/vbytes in transaction fees**.
 This is enforced by default policy rules, aka «filters ».
 And yes, you have been running these filters if you've been running the Bitcoin Core client with default settings.
 {: style="text-align: justify"}

 In Luke's PR, **Datacarriersize** refers to the "**OP_RETURN**" opcode (discussed in [Satoshi inscribed on-chain so I should be able to do it too](#satoshi-inscribed-on-chain-so-i-should-be-able-to-do-it-too)). **OP_RETURN** is an OP_CODE that was created in 2014 to offer an alternative to the more harmful techniques used at the time to insert arbitrary data on chain.
 It offers a limited space of 83 bytes per transaction that transaction emitters can use to add arbitrary data.
-That's enough to enter a SHA-256 hash (32 bytes) as well as an identification tag. **OP_RETURN** data will not be stored in the UTXO set (which is very harmful to the whole network) but it will still be stored on nodes forever.
+That's enough to enter a SHA-256 hash (32 bytes) as well as an identification tag. **OP_RETURN** data will not be stored in the UTXO set (which is very harmful to the whole network) but **it will still be stored on nodes forever**.
 {: style="text-align: justify"}
 What Luke means here is that he considers it a bug that **Datacarriersize** was not applied to all types of transaction data in the Segwit and Taproot soft forks.
 Basically, he is saying that **Datacarriersize** should have been updated to consider the new structures of data allowed by the Segwit and Taproof updates.
 Fingers are often pointed at the SegWit and Taproot soft forks, which have increased and then eliminated the maximum size of transaction scripts.
 But that's a bit of a leap:
-> [The maximum size of transaction scripts] was not lifted for purposes of exploiting it for data injection.
+> [The maximum size of transaction scripts] was **not lifted for purposes of exploiting it for data injection**.
 Data injection could always exceed the limit, at the consensus level.
-If the script was too big, it would simply not be executed.
-Spam filters have always been at the policy level, and that's where they ideally belong.
+If the script was too big, it would simply not be executed. **Spam filters have always been at the policy level**, and that's where they ideally belong.

-In the absence of filters, arbitrary data can easily be injected by anyone for any purpose through transaction that would have otherwise been rejected by default mempool policies.
+In the absence of filters, **arbitrary data can easily be injected by anyone for any purpose through transactions that would have otherwise been rejected by default mempool policies**.
 This attack vector is what has been exploited by BRC-20 and Inscriptions to circumvent protocol limitations and subvert the purpose of the Bitcoin protocol for toen and storage purposes.
 The whole DoS operation is being payed for by those being lured into buying all these so-called "*projects*".
-This can be considered as an attack because these hundreds of thousands of voluminous transactions lengthen the initial synchronization time of a node or the IBD (Initial Blockchain Download), which already takes between 2 days and 3 weeks!
+This can be considered as an **attack because these hundreds of thousands of voluminous transactions** lengthen the initial synchronization time of a node or the IBD (Initial Blockchain Download), which already takes between 2 days and 3 weeks!
 Not to mention the premature rise in transaction fees and the cost of the quickly growing memory required to run a node.
 {: style="text-align: justify"}

 #### Fixing a bug through documentation change

 Bitcoin needs a large number of nodes to be decentralized.
-It is therefore vital to restrict the growth of the blockchain and the UTXO set as much as possible.
+It is therefore vital to contain the growth of the blockchain and the UTXO set as much as possible.
 A blockchain cannot be a parking lot for arbitrary data.
-Unfortunately, Bitcoin Core's maintainers refuse to send a strong message by updating the filters.
+Unfortunately, Bitcoin Core's maintainers refused to send a strong message by updating the filters.
-Maintainers Andrew Chow, Gloria Zhao and Marco Falke have been criticized since noderunner [Unhosted Marcellus](https://x.com/oomahq?s=20) discovered a stealth modification to Bitcoin Core's documentation.
-Marcellus realized that maintainer Marco Falke rewrote the documentation about **-Datacarriersize** just after the Inscription craze began to redefine its definition from:
+Maintainers Andrew Chow, Gloria Zhao and Marco Falke have been criticized since noderunner [Unhosted Marcellus](https://x.com/oomahq?s=20) discovered a **stealth modification to Bitcoin Core's documentation**.
+Marcellus realized that maintainer Marco Falke rewrote the documentation about **-Datacarriersize** **just after** the Inscription craze began to redefine its definition from:
 {: style="text-align: justify"}

-> « Maximum size of data in data carrier transactions we relay and mine. »
+> « Maximum size of **data in data carrier transactions** we relay and mine. »

 to

-> « Relay and mine transactions whose data-carrying raw scriptPubKey is of this size or less (80 bytes). »
+> « Relay and mine transactions whose data-carrying **raw scriptPubKey** is of this size or less (80 bytes). »

 AJ Towns and Gibbs ACKed the redefinition.